-Visiting Fellows are scholars resident in the School for a specified length of time (up to 12 months) who conduct their own research whilst benefiting from, and contributing to, the research culture within SPAIS.
+Visiting Researchers are scholars resident in the School for a specified length of time (up to 12 months) who conduct their own research whilst benefiting from, and contributing to, the research culture within SPAIS.

 Applicants who are citizens of a country within the European Economic Area (EEA) should complete the application form below.